Guide

 11. See more in the Orange Book preface↩︎ ↩︎

-12. Tentative approvals can be found in the Drugs@FDA database, and biologics are listed in a less-comprehensive purple book ↩︎
+12. Tentative approvals can be found in the Drugs@FDA database. ↩︎

 13. See the FTC Patent Listing Challenges from April 2024 and Statement on Improper Patent Listings ↩︎ ↩︎